Ju4n/telemetry-package/doc/Usage.md

 ### Default Logger

-You can create a default logger that logs to the CLI using the default line formatter:
+You can create a default logger that logs to the CLI using the default `Lineformatter`:

 ```php
 use Telemetry\LoggerBuilder;